J.A.R.V.I.S.: Just a Rather Very Intelligent System

 The character makes his debut in Iron Man (2008), before appearing in Iron Man 2 (2010), The Avengers (2012), and Iron Man 3 (2013).
 J.A.R.V.I.S. is an AI that functions as Tony Stark's assistant, running and taking care of all the internal systems of Stark's buildings and the Iron Man suits.
-In Peter David's novelization of Iron Man, J.A.R.V.I.S. is said to be an acronym for "Just a Rather Very Intelligent System".
+In Peter David's novelization of Iron Man, J.A.R.V.I.S. is said to be an acronym for "Just a Really Very Intelligent System".
 J.A.R.V.I.S. also appeared in the Disneyland attraction Innoventions.

 Age of Ultron and becoming Vision

 In Avengers: Age of Ultron, J.A.R.V.I.S. is seemingly destroyed by Ultron, but distributes his "consciousness" into the Internet, delaying Ultron's attempt to access nuclear launch codes.
 Stark and Bruce Banner use J.A.R.V.I.S. as the core software for the android Vision while F.R.I.D.A.Y.
 (Female Replacement Intelligent Digital Assistant Youth) replaces him as Stark's assistant.